If you plan to rent or lease a car for your Italian vacation, there are a few things you should know about driving in Italy:

 - Speeding: Watch out for Speed Control Cameras (autovelox) or be sure you are driving at or under the speed limit.
 Speed limits in construction zones are lower so watch for speed limit signs.
 Don’t rely on the speed limit shown on your GPS, which may not reflect the most current limits.
 Again you may receive a bill for a fine in the mail when you’re back home.

 - International Driving Permit If you’re from the US, or any other country that doesn’t have driver’s license reciprocity with Italy, be sure to carry an International Driving Permit with you.
 If you get stopped for any reason (including routine spot checks) or if you’re involved in an accident, you’ll need to show it or you risk being fined on the spot.

-Renting or Leasing a Car
+Renting or Leasing a Car in Italy

 We recommend booking your rental car through Auto Europe because there are not hidden charges and they come with good insurance coverage.
 Some rental car companies in Europe have been known to add on additional charges that weren’t in the original quote either when you pick up or drop off the car.

 If you’re driving in Europe for 3 weeks or longer, you might want to look into the buy-back lease program.
 You’ll get a brand new car that you choose from available models which often get excellent gas (or diesel) mileage and they come with excellent insurance.